Working With Metal Clay

 Paula Mcdowell, Mokume earrings

 While some metal clay types shrink as little as 8% during firing, others are reduced by up to 25% or 30%, which can be useful.
 This property can be used to design pieces in a slightly larger format for ease of working and still retain the fine detail after firing.
 Incredibly detailed pieces can be created this way.

 Tip: Try using the same texture or mold to make a pendant out of low shrink clay, and a matching pair of earrings with a high shrink variety

 Metal clay shrinkage during firing can be used to capture embedded objects like milled fine silver bezel wire, ready-made embeddable jump rings and bails, fine silver wire to use as prongs or bails, fire safe stones and also to frame a piece of previously fired and finished copper clay.

 Nancy Miller, Dragonfly necklace & earrings.
-Make with the same texture and shrunk to a different size.
+Made with the same texture but different clay types.

 Ring plug placed inside a silver clay ring ready to be fired